New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Conclusions

 \section{Conclusions}

-Nearly all gravitational searches performed till now only include the quadrupole mode of the full GW waveform predicted by general relativity.
+Nearly all the previous gravitational-wave searches only include the quadrupole mode of the full GW waveform predicted by general relativity.
 In our companion papers \citet{Wad23_TemplateBanks,Wad23_Pipeline}, we develop new efficient methods to introduce higher-order modes (HM) in our search pipeline (section~\ref{sec:Improvements}).
-This helped us perform the first search over the full binary black hole parameter space (i.e., over all binary inclinations) with including HM in our templates.
+This helped us perform the first search over the full binary black hole parameter space with including HM in our templates.
 Compared to our previous pipeline, we introduced additional improvements to remove/downweight noise transients (especially at low frequencies), which further improved our sensitivity to high mass and high redshift systems (section~\ref{sec:Downweight_glitches}).

 We searched over public data from the third LIGO--Virgo observing run and found \neviasnew\, new candidate events with $\pastro>0.5$ (see Table~\ref{tab:NewEvents} and section~\ref{sec:Results}).
-Some of the new candidate events have several interesting astrophysical properties (section~\ref{sec:astro_properties}) such as: ($i$) masses in the IMBH range and pair instability mass gap, ($ii$) high redshifts, ($iii$) preference for positive effective spins, ($iv$) asymmetric mass ratios.
+Some of the new candidate events have several interesting astrophysical properties (section~\ref{sec:astro_properties}) such as: ($i$) masses in the IMBH range and pair instability mass gap, ($ii$) high redshifts, ($iii$) non-zero effective spins, ($iv$) asymmetric mass ratios.

-By simply summing over the complements of $p_\mathrm{astro}$ values of our new candidate events from Table~\ref{tab:NewEvents}, we expect that roughly 4 of the \neviasnew{} new events are noise transients instead of being astrophysical signals.
-However, we note that estimates of $\pastro$ and source parameters depend on the choice of prior, and we discuss this dependence in section~\ref{sec:Discussion}\footnote{We provide our posterior samples at \url{https://github.com/JayWadekar/GW_higher_harmonics_search}, which can be used to reweight our results for a different astrophysical prior.}.
+By simply summing over the complements of $p_\mathrm{astro}$ values of our new candidate events from Table~\ref{tab:NewEvents}, we expect that roughly 3 of the \neviasnew{} new events are noise transients instead of being astrophysical signals.
+However, we note that estimates of $\pastro$ and source parameters depend on the choice of prior, and we discuss this dependence in section~\ref{sec:Discussion}\footnote{See \url{https://github.com/JayWadekar/GW_higher_harmonics_search} for obtaining our posterior samples and the selection function of our pipeline.}.

 We also compared our pipeline's results for the events published in previous IAS catalogs (Tables~\ref{tab:22_IAS_events_significant} \&~\ref{tab:22_IAS_AllEvents}), and in the GWTC-3 and 4-OGC catalogs (Table~\ref{tab:lvc_events}).
-We broadly recovered the high-significance events, except some events which were either vetoed by our pipeline or fell below our trigger collection SNR threshold, which we discuss in detail in section~\ref{sec:LVC} (we also mention some possible future improvements in this regard).
+We broadly recovered the high-significance events, except some events which were either vetoed by our pipeline, which we discuss in detail in section~\ref{sec:LVC}.